CompCogNeuro/sims/ch3/faces/README.md

 The next step in understanding the basics of the network is to see it respond to the inputs.

-* Select the `Act` value to view the neuron activities in the Network tab, and then change the `Step` level from `Trial` to `Cycle`, and click on the `Step` button to see the network respond to the first face, `Alberto_happy`, one cycle of updating at a time.
+* Select the `Act/Act` value to view the neuron activities in the Network tab, and then change the `Step` level from `Trial` to `Cycle`, and click on the `Step` button to see the network respond to the first face, `Alberto_happy`, one cycle of updating at a time.
 You can also use the VCR buttons in the lower-right of the Network tab, after the `Time` label, to review how the network responded cycle-by-cycle -- use the fast-reverse to skip back to the start and then single-step forward in time to see things unfolding cycle-by-cycle.

 You should see the network process the face input and activate the appropriate output categories for it (e.g., for the first pattern, it will activate `happy`, `male`, and `Alberto`).